Difference Between Honey Bee and Bumble Bee

 2. Queen lays two types of eggs, the first one is fertilized, which later grows into a female, and the unfertilized one turns into a drone.
 The female Honey Bee later became a virgin queen.
 Those who are in the cells which are vertical and huger than the ordinary size, the queen cell will later become a queen.

-3. After hatching, the virgin queens are given Royal jelly to dine, which are generated from the salivary gland of the squad of workers.
+3. After hatching, the virgin queens are given Royal jelly to dine, which is generated from the salivary gland of the squad of workers.
 If that Royal Jelly is not given to the virgin Queen, it will turn into a worker and not the Queen.

 4. The movement of them in large numbers from one place to another is known as swarming.